-In teaching RSHE, we are required by our funding agreements to have regard to guidance issued by the secretary of state, as outlined in section 403 of the Education Act 1996.
+In teaching RSHE, we are required by our funding agreements to have regard to guidance issued by the Secretary of State, as outlined in section 403 of the Education Act 1996.

-At Brompton Academy we teach RSHE as set out in this policy.
+At The University of Kent Academies Trust (UKAT) we teach RSHE as set out in this policy.